Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Apply a prefix of secret to the name of the variables.
 - [ ] Echo the values of the secrets to the command line.

-### DRAG DROP You are using the Dependency Tracker extension in a project in Azure DevOps.
+### You are using the Dependency Tracker extension in a project in Azure DevOps.
 You generate a risk graph for the project.
 What should you use in the risk graph to identify the number of dependencies and the risk level of the project?
-To answer, drag the appropriate elements to the correct data points.
-Each element may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.
-Select and Place:

 ![Question 532](images/question532.jpg)